 Brownsburg is a medium-sized town located in the state of Indiana.
 With a population of 28,973 people and eight constituent neighborhoods, Brownsburg is the 37th largest community in Indiana.
 There's nothing like the smell of a brand new house, and in Brownsburg, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Brownsburg, and putting down their money on brand new construction.
 Brownsburg’s real estate is, on average, some of the newest in the nation.
 Brownsburg does seem to be experiencing an influx of affluent people, because the median household income is $89,089.00.

 Brownsburg real estate is some of the most expensive in Indiana, although Brownsburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brownsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brownsburg is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brownsburg who work in office and administrative support (16.71%), sales jobs (13.06%), and healthcare (9.98%).
+Unlike some towns, Brownsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brownsburg are a mix of both white- and blue-collar jobs.
+Overall, Brownsburg is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Brownsburg who work in office and administrative support (12.07%), management occupations (11.01%), and sales jobs (9.90%).

+Brownsburg is a somewhat ethnically-diverse town.
 The people who call Brownsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brownsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Brownsburg include English, Irish, Italian, and Scottish.
+The greatest number of Brownsburg residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brownsburg include German, English, Irish, French, and European.

 The most common language spoken in Brownsburg is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.